 One of the biggest mistakes I see my students make is trading a good tactical position for a position that offers better visibility instead.
 It’s nice to be able to see what’s going on, but it’s seldom a good idea to trade a position of relative safety for one that gives you a better view.

 To better illustrate this problem, watch this video of cops responding to terrorist vehicle run-down attack in Canada a few years ago.

-The video perfectly illustrates one of the most common mistakes I see students perform in scenario training.
+The video perfectly illuminates one of the most common mistakes I see in scenario training.
 I see cops on the street doing it every day as well.